Skip to main content Skip to secondary navigation

 AI and machine learning

-AI and machine learning are transforming galaxy formation and cosmology—enabling discovery in large datasets, uncovering hidden patterns, and accelerating modeling of diverse cosmic phenomena.
-Our group applies AI/ML to three key areas: detection, modeling, and inference.
-We use computer vision to extract information from survey data, revealing faint structures like dwarf galaxies and stellar streams missed by traditional methods.
-Clustering and deep learning classify subtle features across surveys to improve detection.
-To accelerate modeling, we build emulators that reduce computation from months to minutes, allowing us to test many models and connect theory with data from large surveys.
-We use techniques such as Simulation-Based Inference to construct and analyze complex probability distributions describing our data and models.
-In collaboration with the Center for Decoding the Universe, we are exploring new uses of AI to accelerate our work and advance discovery.
+AI and machine learning are transforming astrophysics and cosmology—enabling discovery in large datasets, uncovering hidden patterns, and accelerating modeling of diverse cosmic phenomena.
+We use computer vision techniques to identify faint structures such as dwarf galaxies and stellar streams that are difficult to detect with traditional methods, and apply clustering and deep learning to classify subtle features across survey data.
+To accelerate modeling, we build emulators that compress months of computation into minutes, enabling rapid exploration of theoretical models and their connection to survey data.
+We use techniques such as simulation-based inference to perform rigorous statistical comparisons between simulations and observations, extracting robust constraints on physical parameters.
+In collaboration with the Center for Decoding the Universe, we are exploring new uses of AI to accelerate our work and advance discovery across our science.

 Survey Collaborations